leberns/sp-hello-events/spfx-hello-events/README.md

 It is possible to use an interactive debugger with VS Code to debug the web part.

-For that it is necessary to install an extension in VS Code for debugging with the proper browser.
+For that, it is necessary to install an extension in VS Code for debugging with the proper browser.

 For Google Chrome the extenson is [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome).

 * Install the extension in VS Code